coderlawa/milestoneOne/README.md

     * SOLUTION - After discussing with my mentor, he showed me with resources that send visitors to a new page and return to the home page after 5 seconds.

+7. The contrast strip used for the footer did not extend from end-to-end, initially.

+    * SOLUTION - I used .container-fluid class rather than just .container (used in the navigation section).

 ### Known Bugs

 1. Active profile tabs have a white background and black text rather than a shade of green to fit in to the site's theme.